Adriana Smith pregnancy case: Pregnancy and death

-Adriana Smith, a 30-year-old Black woman who worked as a nurse and lived in Atlanta, Georgia, was seen at Northside Hospital in February 2025 after experiencing headaches.
+Adriana Smith, a 30-year-old woman who worked as a nurse and lived in Atlanta, Georgia, was seen at Northside Hospital in February 2025 after experiencing headaches.
 She was nine weeks pregnant at the time.
 After Smith was given medication, she was released from the hospital.
 In the morning, her boyfriend called 911 after he woke up to Smith's gasps for air.
 After being taken to Emory University Hospital, she was declared brain dead after blood clots were found in her brain.

 In mid-May, Smith's mother, April Newkirk, disclosed to local news organizations that Smith's body had been on life support for three months to let the fetus grow enough to be delivered, without giving the family a say in the matter.
 Newkirk said that she was told that the hospital's decision to keep Smith alive was required under Georgia's anti-abortion law because of the detection of fetal cardiac activity.
 The situation subsequently attracted the attention of national and international news media, and was further publicized by groups supporting and opposing abortion rights, some of which began to fundraise for the family.

 Details on how the fetus was being allowed to develop were not publicized by the hospital.
 The Atlanta Journal-Constitution reported that life support could have been ended by early August at the earliest, at which point doctors would perform a cesarean section on Smith's body.
 Newkirk started a GoFundMe online fundraiser for the medical costs with a $250,000 goal.
 It had raised $105,000 by mid-May, a week after its creation.

 On June 15, Smith's family commemorated her 31st birthday at a somber private church service with abortion rights groups.
-Two days later the family announced the premature birth of a baby son, named Chance, who weighed 1 lb 13 oz, through an emergency cesarean section earlier that week.
-Since Chance was born at just about six months of gestation, his birth is classified by the World Health Organization as "extremely preterm".
-Four days later, his mother, Adriana Smith, was taken off life support.
+Two days later the family announced the premature birth of a baby son, who weighed 1 lb 13 oz, through an emergency cesarean section earlier that week.
+Since the baby was born at just about six months of gestation, his birth is classified by the World Health Organization as "extremely preterm".
+Four days later, Smith was taken off life support.
 A funeral was held later that month.